 Doug Webster is an engineer, innovative thinker, an artist who supports a renewed culture of innovation and enterprise development.
 He founded the Champlain Maker Faire and host corporation, CMF Inc., a nonprofit dedicated to innovation education and advancing scientific research.
 He is past president of the National Association for Workforce Improvement, producer of the RETN TV Series, “A Renewed Culture of Innovation,” and works to strengthen STEAM education for the Vermont Agency of Education.

-John Cohn is an IBM Fellow in the IBM Watson Internet of Things Division.
-He is the Chief Scientist for the Worldwide Watson IoT Headquarters in Munich..
+John Cohn is the IBM Fellow at the MIT-IBM Watson AI Lab in Cambridge, Ma.
 John is active in education issues at a local, state and national level.
 He is so passionate about promoting STEM careers that he spent 59 days living and inventing in an abandoned steel mill as part of Discovery Channel’s technical survival show “The Colony”.
 John lives with his family in a restored 19th-century schoolhouse in Jonesville Vermont and is eager to share his love of science and technology with anyone who will listen.

 Justin McCabe is General Counsel for OnLogic, Inc. – a premier industrial computer manufacturer located in South Burlington, VT.
 Prior to joining OnLogic, Justin was an intellectual property partner whose law practice had a heavy focus on assisting start-up ventures and entrepreneurs.
 When he’s not working as a lawyer, he can usually be found building maple sap evaporators or reverse osmosis units for his family’s start-up venture, the Vermont Evaporator Company, located in Montpelier, VT.

 Ken Howell is an Assistant Professor in Champlain College’s Division of Communication & Creative Media, where he teaches primarily in the MFA in Emergent Media Program.
 He is a founding member of the Vermont Makers, an organizer of the Champlain Maker Faire, and a lifelong artist and tinkerer.
 His longstanding interest in work that happens at the intersection of art, technology, and communication has informed all aspects of his creative and professional life.